 I have been playing with this spice combination for a while now and I think I have it as close as I'm going to get it to the famous Canadian ''Swiss Chalet'' rotisserie chicken.
-I hope you all enjoy it :) I serve this with my Bea's Version of Swiss Chalet Dipping Sauce Where I have listed instant tomato soup mix, I use the lipton tomato cup-a-oup mix, I sift it to take the croutons out.
-I tried entering this in the ingredients and it would not accept it that way.
+I hope you all enjoy it :) I serve this with my Bea's Version of Swiss Chalet Dipping Sauce Where I have listed instant tomato soup mix, I use the lipton tomato cup-a-soup mix, I tried entering this in the ingredients and it would not accept it that way.
+If you cannot find this you can use same amount ketchup as a substitute.
 This recipe is enough to marinade two 2.5 lbs chickens or one 5 lb chicken.

 - Mix all ingredients together in plastic bag.
 Poke holes into a whole chicken.
 Place chicken in bag and let marinade at least 6 hours or overnight.